yihong0618/tg_bot_collections/README.md

 Note, currently its support dify Chatbot with instructions(System prompt) and different MODEL with its parameters.

+## Bot -> Cohere

+1. visit https://dashboard.cohere.com/api-keys get the key
+2. export COHERE_API_KEY=${the_key}
+3. use `cohere: ${message}` to ask

+## Bot -> `Telegra.ph`

+1. https://t.me/telegraph Create or login Telegraph account
+2. `Log in as ${Account} on this device`
+3. On Browser at https://telegra.ph/, press F12 or right click and inspect
+4. Go to Application -> Storage -> Cookies -> https://telegra.ph/
+5. The token at `tph_token` is the token for telegra.ph API

+Do not share the token with others, it's like a password.

 ## HOW TO Install and Run

 ### Manually install